apache/incubator-devlake-website/docs/03-Plugins/jenkins.md

 ### By `config-ui`

-The connection aspect of the configuration screen requires the following key fields to connect to the Jenkins API.
-As Jenkins is a single-source data provider at the moment, the connection name is read-only as there is only one instance to manage.
-As we continue our development roadmap we may enable multi-source connections for Jenkins in the future.
+The connection section of the configuration screen requires the following key fields to connect to the Jenkins API.

 - Connection Name [READONLY]
   - ⚠️ Defaults to "Jenkins" and may not be changed.
+As Jenkins is a _single-source data provider_ at the moment, the connection name is read-only as there is only one instance to manage.
+As we advance on our development roadmap we may enable multi-source connections for Jenkins in the future.
 - Endpoint URL (REST URL, starts with `https://` or `http://`i, ends with `/`)
   - This should be a valid REST API Endpoint eg. `https://ci.jenkins.io/`
 - Username (E-mail)